Calorique

 Cronometer differentiates itself by offering the most detailed micronutrient tracking available.
 While MyFitnessPal tracks macros and calories, Cronometer tracks 82 individual micronutrients including vitamins, minerals, and amino acids.
 This level of detail is valuable for users on restrictive diets, people with specific nutritional deficiencies, or health-conscious individuals who want complete visibility into their nutrient intake.

 The calorie calculator uses two formulas (Mifflin-St Jeor and Harris-Benedict) and integrates with the food tracking features.
-However, the free tier is limited — full nutrient analysis, recipe analysis, and ad-free experience require the $9.99/month subscription.
+However, advanced nutrient analysis, recipe analysis, reports, or ad-free use may require a paid plan depending on current terms.
 Account creation is mandatory, and the interface can be overwhelming for users who just want a simple calorie estimate.
 For pure calorie calculation without food tracking, Calorique offers more formulas and more calculator types for free.

 + 82 micronutrient tracking